Diet & Nutrition

 For watermelons, do the thump test.
 Those that thump deep are a good bet, but if you REALLY want the sweetest choice look for insect damage.
 Bees will smell the sugar and try to get to it.
 You will notice bite markings on the rind.
 These are the sweetest watermelons (and it works every time!)

 Hummus can be used as a dip or a spread.
 We used baked rice crackers and carrot chips for dipping or spread it on pita pocket sandwiches.
-Refrigerate leftovers.
+Refrigerate or freeze the leftovers.

 Health in the News: Improvest Vaccine This is old news but revisited from a recent interview with Joel Salatin of Polyface Farms (https://www.polyfacefarms.com/ ).
 Apparently the FDA approved use of a vaccine called Improvest in 2011 in the swine industry.
 As...